microsoft/knossos-ksc/README.md

 The AST has just a few concepts: Lambda, Call, Let binding, Conditionals, Constants, Assert, Top-level function definitions, and Rewrite rules.

-It's also strongly typed, using a bare set of types: Tensor, Tuple, and Values (Float, Integer, String).
+It's also strongly typed, using a bare set of types: `Tensor`, `Tuple`, and Values (`Float`, `Integer`, `String`).
 However, unlike say MLIR or TorchScript, these are composable, so e.g. we can have a `(Tensor 1 (Tuple Float (Tensor 2 Float)))`.
 Tensors are annotated with their "rank" or number of dimensions.

 The IR is pure functional, so functions may be called more than once or not at all depending on the use of their outputs.
-Values are passed and returned "as if" by value, although the optimizer reserves the right implement this using refcounting/copy/move, as long as the semantics are preserved.
+Values are passed and returned "as if" by value, although the optimizer reserves the right implement this using refcounting/copy/move, as long as the same computation is performed.

 The lisp-like IR is extremely simple -- all the language builtins are in this code:
 ```clojure